algorithmiaio/algorithmia-rust/README.md

 // -> error calling demo/Hello: apply() functions do not match input data
 ```

+Note: this crate makes use of the `error-chain` crate, so for many error variants,
+there may be additional errors chained to `err.cause()`.

 ### Request options

 The client exposes options that can configure algorithm requests via a builder pattern.